-Figure 9: Many distribution software packages use the concept of catalog data, aka library data, especially for lines and transformers.
-The catalog mechanism for transformers will associate a TransformerTank (Figure 6) with TransformerTankInfo (here).
-Many TransformerTanks can share the same TransformerTankInfo data, which saves space and provides consistency.
+Figure 9: The catalog mechanism for transformers will associate a TransformerTank (Figure 6) with TransformerTankInfo (here), via the AssetDataSheet mechanism described in Figure 8.
+The PowerTransformerInfo collects TransformerTankInfo by reverse association, but it does not link with PowerTransformer.
+In other words, the physical tanks are cataloged because transformer testing is done on tanks.
+One possible use for PowerTransformerInfo is to help organize the catalog.
 It's important that TransformerEndInfo:endNumber (here) properly match the TransformerEnd:endNumber (Figure 6).
 The shunt admittances are defined by NoLoadTest on a winding / end, usually just one such test.
 The impedances are defined by a set of ShortCircuitTests; one winding / end will be energized, and one or more of the others will be grounded in these tests.
 (OpenCircuitTest is not used, nor are the current, power and voltage attributes of ShortCircuitTest).